Start Now - Eligibility and Timing

 Summer study abroad programs are possible to attend earlier in the academic career, but careful attention must be paid to required "class standing" and any course requirements listed for a summer program.
-Application deadlines vary, and usually are early in the spring semester before departure.

 Careful planning to include an educational experience abroad from the first year at Penn State will contribute to a timely graduation.